gheenie/be-pets-and-owners/README.md

     Must be the same format as the existing data (contain the same information), you should check the other owner files for this.
     Use a timestamp for the id (Date.now() might be useful), affixed with the relevant letter, "o" to avoid overwriting an existing file

+Task 8
+POSTing a pet to an owner

+Build the following endpoint:
+POST: add a pet to an owner - /owners/:id/pets

+Considerations:

+    An owner must exist to be able to post a pet to them Data must be the same format as the existing data (contain the same information), you should check the other pet files for this.
+    Use a timestamp for the id (Date.now() might be useful), affixed with the relevant letter, "p" to avoid overwriting an existing file